Blackstone College for Girls: History

 The Blackstone Female Institute (BFI) received its charter from the Virginia state legislature on February 15, 1892.
 The institute's facilities were built on six acres of land donated by the Blackstone Land Company.
 BFI opened its doors to students in September 1894, and 71 students (29 boarders & 42 day students) enrolled for the first term.
 After the successful completion of the first academic year, Blackstone Female Institute was recognized by the Randolph-Macon System as a feeder school for Randolph-Macon Woman's College, which had been established in 1891 in Lynchburg.
 A college component was added to Blackstone Female Institute for the beginning of the 1915–1916 school year, and the name began to transition to Blackstone College for Girls (BCG), with the "college" name becoming firmly entrenched in the early 1920s.
 The 1916 & 1917 editions of the Cannon Ball, the campus yearbook, referred to the school as Blackstone College, and the 1918 Cannon Ball referred to it as Blackstone College for Girls.

 In 1920 and 1922, two fires devastated the campus: the first one on May 7, 1920, destroyed the main building, and the second one on January 10, 1922, destroyed the Carnegie building that had been built in 1908–1909.
 The leaders of the college rebuilt the school on a smaller scale and reopened.
 In 1943, the college suspended operation for the duration of World War II, and the school buildings were used as apartments by servicemen and their families.
 Classes resumed in 1945, but dwindling enrollment and the Korean War forced the college to close in 1950.

 The facility was then purchased by the Virginia Methodist Conference (now Virginia United Methodist Conference) and converted into a retreat and conference center, which was opened in 1955.
 On February 17, 2016, another major fire destroyed the facility's separate boiler plant building, which had been recently renovated.
 In March, it was announced that the center would cease operations on May 7, 2016, thus bringing to an end over sixty years of service.
+The physical facility was converted into The Inn at Blackstone, an inn and event venue, in 2022.